 Applying The Universal Scalability Law to Distributed Systems

 When I originally developed the Universal Scalability Law (USL), it was in the context of tightly-coupled Unix multiprocessors, which led to an inherent dependency between the serial contention term and the data consistency term in the USL, i.e., no contention, no coherency penalty.
 Later, I realized that the USL could have broader applicability to large-scale clusters if this dependency was removed.
 In this talk I will show examples of how the USL can be applied as a statistical regression model to a variety of large-scale distributed systems, such as, Hadoop, Zookeeper, Sirius, AWS cloud, and Avalanche DLT, in order to quantify their scalability in terms of numerical concurrency, contention, and coherency.

 Dr. Neil J. Gunther

 In this talk, we’ll go over the case study of Helpshift as a massively distributed architecture that sees 160,000 requests per second and cover topics with respect to problems that arise due to entropy.
 Topics will include, what data inconsistencies are in real world, Helpshift’s distributed architecture, initial attempts and why did they not work?
 We’lI also talk about isolating the root cause which results in data inaccuracies, the solution and mitigating unsolvable side effects of distributed architectures.

-Building Scalable Distributed Tracing and Monitoring Systems
+Highly Scalable Distributed Tracing and Monitoring System

 Knowledge Logic: Applications to Distributed Systems and Life in General